Dr. Kathleen Reid:

 She worked on finishing program review and assessment in the Fall 2017 semester.

 Her plan for Spring 2018 semester is to work on research papers for economic capstone courses.
 Her favorite course to teach is Quantitative Research.

 Dr. Tuncer Gocmen:

-Dr. Gocmen received the “2017 Douglas C. Smith Distinguished Faculty Award” at the McMurran Scholar Award this past May.
+Dr. Gocmen received the “2017 Douglas C. Smith Distinguished Faculty Award” at the McMurran Scholar Award in May 2017.

-In the Fall 2017 semester he will work on a research paper about finding the most appropriate growth and discount rates to estimate and discount future economic loss resulting from personal injuries or medical malpractice.
+In the Fall 2017 semester he worked on a research paper about finding the most appropriate growth and discount rates to estimate and discount future economic loss resulting from personal injuries or medical malpractice.
 Currently, he is looking into the online teaching platform for future online teaching assignments.

 His plans for Spring 2018 are to publish the results of his research paper and present it at a conference.

 During Summer 2017, Dr. Hoy defended his doctoral dissertation.
 He also published his first journal article, “An Economic Impact Report of Shale Gas Extraction in Pennsylvania with Stricter Assumptions,” in Ecological Economics.